armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

   --secret-access-key
 </code></pre>

-By default, Halyard will configure Spinnaker to use the folder `front50` in our S3 bucket.
-We can configure it to use a different folder with this command:
+By default, Halyard configures Spinnaker to use the folder `front50` in your S3 bucket.
+You can configure it to use a different folder with this command:

 <pre class="highlight"><code># Replace with the root folder within our bucket to use
 ROOT_FOLDER=spinnaker_apps